Tuscarawas County Court Records

 Requesting Probate Records

-Probate case documents can be obtained in person at the Probate Court during business hours or by written request mailed to 101 E. High Avenue, Room 203, New Philadelphia, OH 44663.
-Include the decedent’s full name, approximate date of death, and the case number if available.
+You can obtain probate case documents in person at the Probate Court during business hours, or by written request mailed to 101 E. High Avenue, Room 203, New Philadelphia, OH 44663.
+Include the decedent's full name, approximate date of death, and the case number if available.
 Standard copy and certification fees apply.

 Probate Forms

-The Probate Division provides downloadable forms and instructions on its website, covering estate administration, guardianship applications, marriage-license materials, and other proceedings.
-Using the correct form helps ensure timely processing of filings.
+The Probate Division posts downloadable forms and instructions on its website, covering estate administration, guardianship applications, marriage-license materials, and other proceedings.
+Using the correct form helps ensure your filings are processed without delay.

 Juvenile Division